Template

 • It saves you money.
 No need to hire a professional to audit your contracts.
 Bonsai has your back

-How to create a video production contract with Bonsai
+How to create a videography contract with Bonsai

-Select our video production contract template or start with a blank template.
+Select our video production or videography contract template or start with a blank template.
 Add your client name, project name, preferred currency, and then click “CREATE CONTRACT”.

 Next, fill in your basic information.
 This includes your location (country and state/province), your legal entity (if you operate via an LLC), your production company name, and your client’s legal name (company or person).
 Then click “CONTINUE”.

-Step Three - Add Your Scope of Work
+Step 3 - Add your scope of work

 Describe the scope of work in as much detail as possible.
 You can also attach a separate statement of work file here if you wish.
 Click “CONTINUE”.

-Determine how and how much your client will pay you for your video production services here.
+Determine how and how much your client will pay you for your videography services here.
 You can choose from a flat fee, milestone payments, or hourly, daily, weekly, or monthly rates.

 You can also outline payment terms (net 15 days for invoices, for example), late payment fees, and contract start and end dates here.
 Click “CONTINUE” and then “CREATE CONTRACT”.